swiftlang/swift-evolution/proposals/0311-task-locals.md

 > Please refer to [Rejected alternatives](#rejected-alternatives), for an in depth analysis of the shortcomings of thread-locals, and how task-local `withValue` scopes address them.

-Binding values is done by using the `$myTaskLocal.withValue(_:body:)` function, which adds task local values for the duration of the operation:
+Binding values is done by using the `$myTaskLocal.withValue(_:operation:)` function, which adds task local values for the duration of the operation:

 ```swift
 @discardableResult